top of page

 Here are some better cues to use instead:

 EXHALE”: Exhaling reflexively contracts the TVA and pelvic floor muscles.
 So, simply cueing when to exhale (ie on the hardest part of the exercise) will much more effectively allow clients to contract their TVA, diaphragm, pelvic floor and even oblique muscles in a more functional manner than cueing to “pull your abs in towards your spine”.
 When you exhale, think of expelling heat from your mouth as if you were fogging up a window with your breath and keep going until there is no more air in the lungs.
-For a full tutorial on breathing and deep core engagement, check out this video.
+For a full tutorial on breathing and deep core engagement, check out this VIDEO.

 WRAP THE TRUNK LIKE A CORSET”: I understand this cue can be slightly gender biased, but I think the imagery helps clients understand that the TVA does not engage just the front or the sides of the abs, but rather 360 degrees around the trunk.